What the COVID-19 pandemic means to retirees and soon-to-be retirees

 On March 11, 2020, we officially entered a bear market.
-And as we continue to endure this pandemic, the market continues to experience volatility.
-Even after the pandemic passes, there’s no guarantee the market will bounce back quickly - no one can know for sure what will happen in the coming months.
+And as we endure this pandemic, the market continues to experience volatility.
+Even after the pandemic passes, there’s no guarantee the market will bounce back quickly - no one can know what will happen in the coming months.
 Businesses are shutting their doors, investors are worried, and overall financial confidence is low.

-For retirees, this market volatility likely has made some sort of impact on your retirement accounts.
-Depending on the makeup of your portfolio, the level of impact could vary.
+For retirees, this market volatility likely has impacted your retirement accounts.
+Depending on your portfolio's makeup, the impact level could vary.
 But if retirement is already here or right around the corner, this downward trending market could lessen the value of your available funds.

-Some pre-retirees may have the option to put off retirement until the market stabilizes, others may not.
-In an attempt to help retirees and pre-retirees facing financial difficulties, the government has passed the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act - which can impact your 401(k), IRA or other retirement accounts.
+Some pre-retirees may have the option to put off retirement until the market stabilizes, while others may not.
+To help retirees and pre-retirees facing financial difficulties, the government has passed the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act - which can impact your 401(k), IRA, or other retirement accounts.

 The CARES Act Impact on 401(k)s and IRAs

-Here are some ways in which the CARES Act has created financial savings or relief opportunities for those nearing or in retirement.
+Here are some ways the CARES Act has created financial savings or relief opportunities for those nearing or in retirement.

 Waiving Required Minimum Distributions